supercorp-ai/computer-use-mcp/README.md

 Regardless of transport mode, the server binds HTTP routes for media:

-- `GET {streamPath}/:streamId/index.m3u8` – Live HLS playlist when enabled by the streaming tools (segments live alongside it).
+- `GET {streamPath}/:streamId/index.m3u8` – Live HLS playlist when streaming is enabled.
-- `GET /preview` – Lightweight HTML page to paste a stream URL and preview the HLS feed (available when `--enablePreview` is set).
-The page will auto-fill the most recent active stream when possible.
+- `GET {previewPath}` – Lightweight HTML page that shows the shared HLS feed (available when `--previewPath` is supplied).
 - `GET /blank` – Minimal capture-ready page used as the initial browser target.
 - `GET /healthz` – Basic liveness probe.